 Make it a point to have something that supports digestion after every meal.
 This is actually a tradition followed in many cultures.
 For example, in China, people have some hot drink like tea or even hot water after meals.
 This practice helps them digest food fast and properly.
 In India, people have anise seeds or carom seeds and some of them even chew beetle leaves to support their digestive systems.
 Here is a list of certain things that you can have after meals so that your digestive system works efficiently and you are able to get rid of farting.

 - Have two pinches of anise seeds (saunf) after meals.
 While you can have any type of anise seeds, you will find the fine anise seeds (the thick seeds are used for cooking) with a little sweet taste good for your taste buds too.
-Scented and slightly sweet flavored anise seeds are one of the best refreshing thing to freshen up your breath too.
+Scented and slightly sweet flavored anise seeds are one of the best refreshing things to freshen up your breath too.

 - Cut ginger into fine slices.
-Soak these ginger slices in lemon juice and store in an air tight container.
+Soak these ginger slices in lemon juice and store in an airtight container.
 Chew one or two pieces of this after every meal.
 It cures gas.

 - Mix a teaspoon of honey and a drop of dill oil.
 Take this after every meal to treat flatulence.